Travelling to Leeds

 Leeds is also within easy travelling distance of three more international airports: Manchester, Humberside and Robin Hood Doncaster/Sheffield.

 Our accessible position on the UK motorway network makes reaching Leeds by road so simple.
 Leeds is situated in the heart of the UK, equidistance between London and Edinburgh, with cities such as York, Sheffield, Hull and Manchester close by.
 The M621 runs close to the city, providing direct access to the M1 and M62 and the A1 accessible to the North of the city centre.
 Leeds is within comfortable driving times of most regions in the UK.
-To make your trip to Leeds even more convenient, two Park & Ride sites currently operate in Leeds complete with electric vehicle charging points.
-They allow you to travel to Leeds by car, park for free in the Park & Ride car parks and complete your journey into the city centre by bus at £3 per Day ticket or just £2.70 each when you bulk buy 20 on a smartcard .
+To make your trip to Leeds even more convenient, three Park & Ride sites currently operate in Leeds complete with electric vehicle charging points.
+They allow you to travel to Leeds by car, park for free in the Park & Ride car parks and complete your journey into the city centre by bus at £4 per Day ticket .
 For details of car parking in Leeds, you can find the car parking and disabled parking map here.
+Up to date road closure and works information can be found here.

 If you come to Leeds by car the approximate journey times and distances are: